 Queen-regent Labotsibeni was however attempting to maintain neutrality in the wider conflict, pre-occupied with securing the throne.
 Her grandson Sobhuza II of Swaziland was underage and there were other viable candidates for the throne among the House of Dlamini.
 In particular, Prince Masumphe.
 Masumphe was a cousin of Bhunu and a rival candidate for the throne since 1889.
 His line of the family maintained close relations with the Boers, the Prince himself educated at Pretoria.
 By May, 1900, the Queen was worried that the Boers would intervene against her in case of a succession dispute.
 She opened communications with the restored magistrate of Ingwavuma, arranging to flee to his area if needed.
+Her messages were passed to the government of Natal and from there to Cape Town, the capital of the Cape Colony.
+A reply by Johannes Smuts assured her that the British had not forgotten about the Swazi and British representatives would reliably return to Swaziland at an early date....

-Frederick Roberts, a high-ranking military officer, was also convinced to start diplomatic contacts with the Queen.
+But Frederick Roberts, a high-ranking military officer, was also convinced to start diplomatic contacts with the Queen.
 His representatives were to persuade the queen-regent of three things.
 First, the need to prevent the Boers from occupying the mountains of the area.
 Second, the necessity of formally appealing for British protection.
 Third, to make clear that the indiscriminate murders in Swaziland would have to end.

 Source: Culled from Bonner, Philip (1983).
 Kings, Commoners and Concessionaires: The Evolution and Dissolution of the Nineteenth-Century Swazi State.
-Cambridge: Cambridge U. Press, pp. 60, 85, passim.
+Cambridge: Cambridge U. Press, pp. 60,85, passim.